How do cash back credit cards work?

 - Gift cards: Some issuers let you redeem your cash back rewards in the form of gift cards to popular retailers, restaurants and more.

-- Statement credit: You might be able to apply your cash back rewards directly to your credit card’s balance for a statement credit.
+- Statement credit: You might be able to apply your cash back rewards directly to your credit card’s balance as a statement credit.

 - Check or direct deposit: Some cards let you redeem your cash back rewards in the form of a check or a direct deposit to your checking or savings account.